prabal1997/Anwar/README.md

 ```

 ## Contributing to Anwar
+To contribute to Anwar, create a new branch and then sumbit a merge request.
+Please understand that only valuable patches will be integrated into the master branch.
+Please read the following instructions to install pre-requisite compilers, clone this repository, understand the structure of Anwar, and to compile your build.

 ###Installing Compilers
 Anwar uses 'C', 'C++', and 'BASH' programming languages to operate.
 While 'BASH' is a part of the Ubuntu operating system by default, 'C' and 'C++' compilers might not be available on some machines running Ubuntu and its derivatives.
 Use the following commands to install the compilers for 'C' and 'C++' programming languages.